Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Case validation

-Fig.~\ref{fig18} compares the aerodynamic performance of the side-by-side rotor configuration ($\mathrm{L/R = 2.03}$) as predicted by the NL-UVLM-VPM solver, the high-fidelity URANS simulation, and the experimental data from Sweet~\cite{Sweet1960}.
-The relationships between the thrust and torque coefficients ($\mathrm{C_T}$-$\mathrm{C_Q}$) and the figure of merit ($\mathrm{FM}$) are presented.
-Overall, the NL-UVLM-VPM predictions are in close agreement with both the experimental and URANS results across the entire range of thrust coefficients, accurately capturing the $\mathrm{C_T}$ and $\mathrm{C_Q}$ trends that characterize the induced power behavior of the side-by-side rotor system.
-The figure of merit ($\mathrm{FM}$) comparison further demonstrates that the NL-UVLM-VPM method provides performance predictions consistent with experimental observations.
-At high loading conditions (large $\mathrm{C_T}$), where URANS data are available, both URANS and NL-UVLM-VPM slightly underpredict $\mathrm{FM}$ compared with the experiment.
-This deviation may stem from the absence of aeroelastic deformation in the numerical models, which can influence rotor performance under high-thrust operation.
+Fig.~\ref{fig15} compares the thrust-torque relationship and the figure of merit (FM) for the side-by-side configuration.
+The NL-UVLM-VPM predictions show good agreement with both experimental measurements and URANS results across the tested thrust range.
+At high loading conditions (large C${_T}$), where URANS data are available, both numerical approaches slightly underpredict $\mathrm{FM}$ relative to the experiment.
+This discrepancy may stem from the absence of aeroelastic deformation in the present simulations, which can affect rotor performance under elevated thrust levels.

-Fig.~\ref{fig19} illustrates the spanwise distribution of the normal force coefficient ($\mathrm{C_N}$) for three rotor azimuthal phases at $\theta_c= 8^\circ$, obtained from the NL-UVLM-VPM simulations, with the single-rotor solution used as a reference.
+Fig.~\ref{fig16} presents the spanwise distribution of the normal force coefficient (C$_N$) at three azimuthal phases for $\theta_c= 8^\circ$, with the single-rotor solution used as a reference.
 These results provide insight into the unsteady evolution of blade loading as the rotor interacts with the skewed wake and upwash field induced by the adjacent rotor.
-In this figure, the entire rotor revolution is divided into three phases: Phase~1 ($0^{\circ} \le \psi \le 90^{\circ}$), corresponding to the advancing side, where the blade leaves the wake interaction region and recovers from the influence of the interaction.
-The $\mathrm{C_N}$ value experiences a moderate rise near the blade tip; Phase~2 ($90^{\circ} \le \psi \le 270^{\circ}$), covers the transition from the advancing to the retreating side, where the blade is largely out of the interference zone and experiences the lowest induced disturbance from the neighboring rotor.
-Here, the $\mathrm{C_N}$ value remains relatively stable and close to the single-rotor reference across the span; and Phase~3 ($270^{\circ} \le \psi \le 360^{\circ}$), corresponding to the re-entry through the retreating side where the blade encounters the induced wake region of the adjacent rotor again.
-The $\mathrm{C_N}$ value undergoes a gradual rise in the inboard regions and a noticeable drop in the outboard regions due to renewed interference.
+On the advancing side ($0^{\circ} \le \psi \le 90^{\circ}$), blade loading gradually recovers as the blade leaves the interaction region.
+During the transition phase ($90^{\circ} \le \psi \le 270^{\circ}$), the loading remains close to the single-rotor reference.
+Upon re-entry into the interference region on the retreating side ($270^{\circ} \le \psi \le 360^{\circ}$), noticeable inboard loading increase and outboard loading reduction are observed, reflecting the asymmetric induced flow field generated by rotor mutual interaction.